• Skip to primary navigation

 Creamy Gluten-free Goat Cheese Pasta Sauce

-Published: Mar 8, 2022 by Meeta Arora · Leave a Comment
+Modified: Aug 26, 2025 by Meeta Arora · Leave a Comment

 Jump to Recipe - Print Recipe

 This rich and creamy goat cheese pasta sauce is the perfect alternative to a heavier alfredo sauce.
-Adding the sauteed mushrooms and shredded brussels sprouts makes this the perfect meatless recipe the whole family will love.
+Adding the sauteed mushrooms and shredded Brussels sprouts makes this the perfect meatless recipe the whole family will love.

 Trust me, this recipe is easy enough for a quick and easy weeknight pasta dinner but fancy enough to serve to guests and even makes a fun date night pasta recipe.
 Nothing is more comforting than a big bowl of a creamy pasta dish.